 Leading vs. Lagging Indicators

-Track leading indicators weekly to catch problems early.
-Track lagging indicators monthly or quarterly to confirm value.
-MIT CISR research on enterprise AI maturity found that enterprises progressing from piloting to scaled AI ways of working showed financial performance well above industry average — and that progression depended on measuring the right leading indicators consistently.
+Leading indicators predict future impact; lagging indicators confirm it.
+Track leading indicators frequently to catch problems early; track lagging at a longer cadence to confirm value.
+Research on enterprise AI maturity (MIT CISR, 2025) found that progression from piloting to scaled AI depended on measuring the right leading indicators consistently.

 Expected Results